Rathbone Greenbank’s 23rd annual Investor Day

 While the presentations were taking place, over 40 questions were being submitted by viewers for our speakers to answer when they reconvened virtually for a final Q&A session.
 As always at our Investor Day events, these invited more thoughtful discussion – and were too numerous for us to ask all of them in the time available!

-All the presentations from the Investor Day are now available to view on demand, and summaries of the talks will be included in the next issue of the Rathbone Greenbank Review which will be delivered in the new year.
+The presentations from the Investor Day are now available to view here.
+Summaries of the talks will be included in the Spring issue of the Greenbank Review.